bbauska/W3Cx-5of5/README.md

 12. }
 </pre>

-At *line 3* you can see the test that checks if the ball b hits the right side of the canvas.
+At <i>line 3</i> you can see the test that checks if the ball b hits the right side of the canvas.
 The right wall is at w (the width of the canvas) on the X-axis.
 If we compare (<b>b.x + b.radius</b>) with w, we can check if a part of the ball extends beyond the right wall.